philipok-1/Poker/README.md

 A Texas Hold'Em poker game in Python

-Poker.py is the game engine and deck/player generator
+Poker.py is the game engine and deck/player generator.
+Handles side pots (this took me about a month to work out) just about..

 imported modules: